 The Great Pyramid of Egypt closely embodies Golden Ratio proportions.

 There is debate as to the geometry used in the design of the Great Pyramid of Giza in Egypt.
 Built around 2560 BC, its once flat, smooth outer shell is gone and all that remains is the roughly-shaped inner core, so it is difficult to know with absolute certainty.
 The outer shell remains though at the cone, so this does help to establish the original dimensions.

-There is compelling evidence, however, that the design of the pyramid embodied these foundations of mathematics and geometry:
+There is evidence, however, that the design of the pyramid embodies these foundations of mathematics and geometry:

 - Phi, the Golden Ratio that appears throughout nature.